 The platform offers:

-- Zero-fee Fidelity flex funds and low management fees keep costs low, allowing more client dollars to go directly into the investment markets.
+- Zero-fee Fidelity flex funds and no management fees through $25,000 account values.
+This enables more dollars to go directly into the investment markets.

 - Target Tracking – Investors choose a dollar amount for the portfolio to reach by a certain date.
 Next, Fidelity Go calculates the possibility of reaching the goal.
-If it seems as though he or she won’t reach the goal, they will offer alternatives, to help reach the goal.
+If it seems as though you won’t reach the goal, they will offer alternatives, to help reach the goal.

 Then Vanguard creates a recommended platform, in line with the investors timeline and risk tolerance.
-There will be various percentages of each of the four funds.
+Based upon your answers to the onboarding questions, there will be various percentages of your total investment in each fund.

 The platform is a secondary offering to the more comprehensive Personal Advisor Services.

-Vanguard Digital or Fidelity Go-Which is the Better Robo Advisor?
+Vanguard Digital or Fidelity Go Digital (<$25,000 AUM)-Which is the Better Robo Advisor?

 Next, we’ll explore the hybrid robo advisor offerings at Fidelity and Vanguard.

-Fidelity Personalized Planning and Advice vs Vanguard Personal Advisor Services
+Fidelity Go Hybrid (+$25,000 accounts) vs Vanguard Personal Advisor Services

-The digital advice trend is leaning toward the hybrid robo-advisor model, that combines digital investment management and access to human financial planners.
+The digital advice trend is leaning towards the hybrid robo-advisor model, that combines digital investment management and access to human financial planners.

-Most of the big financial firms are offering these blended investment services.
+Most of the big financial firms offer these blended investment services.
 Vanguard is the largest as measured by AUM, yet there’s more to the investment manager choice than size.
+While Fidelity recently transitioned to a robo advisory hybrid model, with financial advisor access, for all customers with accounts worth more than $25,000.

 |Minimum Investment Amount||$50,000||$25,000.|